openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/GPU_RemoteTensor_API.md

 # Remote Tensor API of GPU Plugin {#openvino_docs_OV_UG_supported_plugins_GPU_RemoteTensor_API}

-The GPU plugin implementation of the `ov::RemoteContext` and `ov::RemoteTensor` interfaces supports GPU pipeline developers who need video memory sharing and interoperability with existing native APIs such as OpenCL\*, Microsoft DirectX\*, or VAAPI\*.
+The GPU plugin implementation of the `ov::RemoteContext` and `ov::RemoteTensor` interfaces supports GPU pipeline developers who need video memory sharing and interoperability with existing native APIs, such as OpenCL, Microsoft DirectX, or VAAPI.
-Using of these interfaces allows you to avoid any memory copy overhead when plugging the OpenVINO™ inference into an existing GPU pipeline.
+Using these interfaces allows you to avoid any memory copy overhead when plugging OpenVINO™ inference into an existing GPU pipeline.
 It also enables OpenCL kernels participating in the pipeline to become native buffer consumers or producers of the OpenVINO™ inference.

 There are two interoperability scenarios supported by the Remote Tensor API:

-* GPU plugin context and memory objects can be constructed from low-level device, display, or memory handles and used to create the OpenVINO™ `ov::CompiledModel` or `ov::Tensor` objects.
+* The GPU plugin context and memory objects can be constructed from low-level device, display, or memory handles and used to create the OpenVINO™ `ov::CompiledModel` or `ov::Tensor` objects.
-* OpenCL context or buffer handles can be obtained from existing GPU plugin objects, and used in OpenCL processing on the application side.
+* The OpenCL context or buffer handles can be obtained from existing GPU plugin objects, and used in OpenCL processing on the application side.

 Class and function declarations for the API are defined in the following files:
 * Windows\*: `openvino/runtime/intel_gpu/ocl/ocl.hpp` and `openvino/runtime/intel_gpu/ocl/dx.hpp`